Choose one of the following artist, research their work, and prepare a 10-15 minute

 -

-Andrea Gill - contemporary - lives in Alfred, NY
+Andrea Gill - vessel maker from Alfred, NY

 - Jeff